Sex

 Originally Published:

 Some people are totally at ease about having sex while pregnant, while others have trouble with the idea (and physical logistics) of it.
-For that camp, knowing the facts about pregnancy sex can help ease any concerns — like, what does the baby feel during pregnancy sex?
+If you’re in that camp, knowing the facts about pregnancy sex can help ease any concerns — like, what does the baby feel during pregnancy sex?
 And can having sex negatively affect your pregnancy?

-When you're pregnant, you become hyper aware that your body is not just your own.
+When you’re expecting, you become hyper aware that your body is not just your own.
 Everything — every bite of food or sip of a drink — that enters your body is shared with baby.
 But what about when something else enters your body?
-If your male partner is "afraid to hurt the baby,” it's important to understand that, even if your partner is absolutely #blessed in size, the baby is very well protected within your uterus.
+If your partner is “afraid to hurt the baby,” it’s important to understand that, even if your partner is absolutely #blessed in size (or you like to use large toys), the baby is very well protected within your uterus.

 “Thank goodness, there are layers of tissue and fluid between the baby in your uterus and the penis in your vagina.
-The baby is in a sealed water balloon called your amniotic sac, and the amniotic fluid cushions the baby from impact during sex,” birth educator and doula Sara Lyon tells Romper.
-“The water balloon is housed in your uterus, a thick muscle that expands as your baby grows.”
+The baby is in a sealed water balloon called your amniotic sac, and the amniotic fluid cushions the baby from impact during sex,” says birth educator and doula Sara Lyon.
+“The ‘water balloon’ is housed in your uterus, a thick muscle that expands as your baby grows.”

-Thankfully, your body is perfectly capable of protecting your baby from anything that enters your vagina — including your partner’s penis — so they aren’t actually feeling that while you’re having sex.
+Besides, your body is perfectly capable of protecting your baby from anything that enters your vagina — including toys or your partner’s penis — so they aren’t actually feeling it while you’re having sex.

-Lyon tells Romper that if the baby does feel impacts from orgasm, it’s likely to be “only minimally, and nothing worrisome.”
-She explains that “the baby is used to being rocked around by mom’s movement and used to the uterus doing all sorts of contracting throughout the course of pregnancy.”
+If the baby does feel impacts from orgasm, it’s likely to be “only minimally, and nothing worrisome,” according to Lyon.
+She explains that “the baby is used to being rocked around by Mom’s movement and used to the uterus doing all sorts of contracting throughout the course of pregnancy.”

 If your uterus contracts due to orgasm, obstetrician Dr. Kim Langdon tells Romper that “the baby will not likely notice it.”
-However, she does explain that if your water has broken, “there is less amniotic fluid and so a contraction may be felt,” although having sex after your water has broken isn’t recommended.
+However, she does explain that if your water has broken, “there is less amniotic fluid and so a contraction may be felt,” although having sex after your water has broken isn’t recommended (not like you’d be interested anyway).

 At most, your baby may get just a sweet little hug when mama reaches the Big O. “It all depends on the gestational age of the baby,” Langdon says.
 “As the pregnancy advances and the baby gets larger, a contraction from an orgasm may be perceived by the baby.”